 Bishop Paul is overseeing interpretation and communication of guidance on rules and regulations, including the COVID-19 section of the website.

 The Vicar and churchwardens together are the ones to appoint the COVID Safe Officer.
-When ready, complete the checklist and send to: email@example.com.
-This needs to done before any reopening.
+When ready, complete the COVID-Safe plan and send to: email@example.com.

 Several people have expressed anxiety about the legal liability of the parish COVID-Safe Officer.
 Please be assured that the diocese has public liability insurance.
 If somebody caught COVID19 on our premises, they would need to prove negligence on the part of the diocese or its representatives to make a claim, which our insurance covers.

-Please click here to see the Diocesan COVIDSAFE Checklist
+Click here to see the Diocesan COVID-Safe Plan template.

-Important links detailed within the checklist are also available below for reference.
+Important links are also available below for reference.

 - Safe Work Australia on cleaning can be found here